CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Conditions.md

 - Incapacitated
 - Automatically fail any check that requires moving ones body (i.e. Acrobatics, Athletics, Sleight Hand, etc... )
-- Combat Rolls made within 5 feet have Super Advantage.

 ## Petrified

-* A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
+* A petrified creature is transformed, along with any non-magical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.
 * Incapacitated (see the condition).
 * Can't speak.
 * Automatically fail any check that requires moving ones body (i.e. Acrobatics, Athletics, Sleight Hand, etc... )